What is an AC Power Source / AC Power Supply?

-A typical AC power supply that flows from an outlet does not always maintain a constant voltage.
-It includes voltage fluctuations caused by changes in power consumption of electrical devices connected to the same power source and momentary power interruptions.
+Commercial AC power supplied from a standard wall outlet does not always maintain a constant voltage.
+It is subject to voltage fluctuations caused by changes in the power consumption of other connected devices and may experience momentary power interruptions.

 Since these fluctuations are not large, they do not pose much of a problem for home appliances with simple structures such as lighting.
 However, in the case of devices with electronic circuits or precision instruments, it can lead to problems such as malfunctions.
 Therefore, a stabilized AC power supply is necessary to eliminate the effects of voltage fluctuations.